 Buddy becomes a Phenomenon

-Buddy Hoyt (Eddie Cibrian) maybe struggling to grow plants in his garden but the rest of his life isn't bad, he's just got engaged to Alice (Lisa Sheridan) and is hopeful he will get a promotion to supervisor where he works.
-But that all changes when he has a fall from a roof and nearly dies only to recover to find he has gained the gift of healing hands.
+Buddy Hoyt (Eddie Cibrian - Northern Lights) maybe struggling to grow plants in his garden but the rest of his life isn't bad, he's just got engaged to Alice (Lisa Sheridan - A Christmas Eve Miracle) and is hopeful he will get a promotion to supervisor where he works.
+But that all changes when he has a fall from a roof and nearly dies only to recover to find he has gained the gift of healing hands to work miracles.
 Whilst Buddy wants to use his healing powers for good it soon makes him a curiosity as people want him to heal them whilst others call him a freak and the press are just as interested in proving him a fraud.
 And to add to his problems every time he heals it zaps him off his strength making him weaker and weaker.

-What this all boils down to is that "Working Miracles" is a curiosity because it goes from a movie with a religious message to a manufactured drama about how a man with healing hands is treated and how it affects him.
-It doesn't quite work and whilst it has moments of natural drama seems to try too hard to make them greater with some unbelievable twists.
+What this all boils down to is that "Working Miracles" doesn't quite work and whilst it has moments of natural drama seems to try too hard to make them greater with some unbelievable twists.